Validation Results

 “Transcripts validated” means the number of distinct transcript files present in the validation dataset.

-SELECT COUNT(DISTINCT transcript_filename) AS transcripts_validated FROM sentence_matches; SELECT COUNT(DISTINCT ground_truth_sentence) AS ground_truth_sentences FROM sentence_matches; SELECT COUNT(DISTINCT bot_identified_sentence) AS bot_extracted_sentences FROM sentence_matches; SELECT COUNT(*) AS pairs_compared FROM sentence_matches;
+SELECT COUNT(DISTINCT transcript_filename) AS transcripts_validated FROM sentence_matches; SELECT COUNT(DISTINCT ground_truth_sentence) AS ground_truth_sentences FROM sentence_matches; SELECT COUNT(DISTINCT bot_identified_sentence) AS bot_extracted_sentences FROM sentence_matches; SELECT COUNT(*) AS pairs_compared FROM sentence_matches; -- Total sentences across the validated transcripts SELECT SUM(total_sentences) AS total_sentences FROM processed_files WHERE filename IN (SELECT DISTINCT transcript_filename FROM sentence_matches);

 Accuracy Metrics